A3071 road: Turnpike

 The turnpike provided an easier route for the teams of four horses and wagons which had replaced pack mules.
 A toll was charged to use the road, which was let by yearly auction.
 Before the turnpike was formed the mines of St Just were doing well and it was estimated that moderate tolls would raise £800 annually.
-The Turnpike Act was to last 21 years from 1863 and loans of £6,300 pounds were advanced, including £1750 and £1,250 from the Bolitho and, Batten, Carne and Carne banks, respectively, with the rest from bond-holders.
+The Turnpike Act was to last 21 years from 1863 and loans of £6,300 were advanced, including £1750 and £1,250 from the Bolitho and, Batten, Carne and Carne banks, respectively, with the rest from bondholders.
 The tolls were let for £1000.
-In the late 1860s there was less traffic as mines closed, miners emigrated and the tolls collected dropped to £500 annually.
+In the late 1860s there was less traffic as mines closed, miners emigrated, and the tolls collected dropped to £500 annually.
 The bond-holders did not receive any interest for a number of years around 1870 and due to falling revenue the St Just end of the road was not completed.
 Despite the original estimate of an income of £800 per annum, in 1882, for example, the winning bid for running the turnpike was £550.
 There was a continuation Act in 1884 and the Turnpike Trust finally closed in November 1885.

-The Toll House at Tremethick Cross was put up for auction on 9 June 1886, and withdrawn by the owner Mr T S Bolitho when the £98 reserve was not reached; the top bid was £40.
+The Toll House at Tremethick Cross was put up for auction on 9 June 1886 and withdrawn by the owner Mr T S Bolitho when the £98 reserve was not reached; the top bid was £40.